 And then there's price ...

 Once you've identified a great company, you may be tempted to rush out and buy shares at any price.
 Don't.
-High-quality companies often trade at premium prices, and paying too much for a stock will hurt your returns.
+High-quality companies often trade at premium prices, and paying too much for a stock can hurt your returns.
 But if you're patient, you'll likely find one or more on sale every now and then.
-Some very successful firms trading at some not-so-high price is Coca-Cola.
+One very successful firm recently trading at a not-so-high price is Coca-Cola.
 Coke's recent price-to-earnings (P/E) ratio, around 22, is well below its historical average.

 Great companies at good prices.
-That's a recipe that can help you beat the market for decades, and it happens to be a good way to summarize the strategies that Fool co-founders David and Tom Gardner employ in their investing service.
-To date, their picks are beating the S&P 500 by more than 40 percentage points.
+That's a recipe that can help you beat the market for decades, and it happens to be a good way to summarize the strategies that Fool co-founders David and Tom Gardner employ in their Motley Fool Stock Advisor investing service.
+To date, their picks are beating the S&P 500 by nearly 40 percentage points.

-I encourage you to take advantage of a free trial of the service.
-It'll give you full access to past issues, and you'll be able to see the entire list of recommended stocks and their subsequent performance.
+I encourage you to take advantage of a free trial of the service (with no obligation).
+It'll give you full access to all past issues, and you'll be able to see the entire list of recommended stocks and their subsequent performance.

 This article was originally published Sept.
 15, 2006.
 It has been updated.

 Longtime Fool contributor Selena Maranjian owns shares of Coca-Cola, Johnson & Johnson, Microsoft, PepsiCo, General Electric, and eBay.
 Microsoft and Coca-Cola are Motley Fool Inside Value recommendations.
 Diageo and Johnson & Johnson are Income Investor picks. eBay is a Stock Advisor selection.
 The Motley Fool is Fools writing for Fools.